 That is when I learned that the 2 different medical solutions that were used in the tests were NOT likely to be the cause of this pain, but rather the testing irritating the arthritis itself… which, once I thought that over, it seemed to be the most logical explanation.

 NOTE: You may experience an increase in your level of pain once you have completed the 4 consecutive testing appointments.

 So now, let me tell you a little bit about the procedure that I went through… for when Dr. Brown was doing the testing, followed by Dr. Gonzalez who did the actual PRP injections in my SI joints.

 The piece of equipment they both used is called a fluoroscope, which is an instrument with a fluorescent screen that is used for viewing an X-ray image without taking and developing any film.
 This equipment is used by the doctors to guide the needles into the actual areas needing the injections.

 If you would like to see a photograph of the fluoroscope (as I could not include it here), please visit https://tipsmed.com/ and in their header image, on the left, you will see what looks like a rather large, white can-shaped object hanging over a table with a pillow.
 That large white can-shaped object is the fluoroscope.

-In my case, when doing the PRP injections, the SI joints were injected.
+In my case, when doing the PRP injections, the SI joints were injected in the first appointment.

-In preparation for the PRP injections, I was seen by Dr. Lawson on the 10th of August, in Unionville.
+In preparation for the PRP injections, I was seen by the chiropractor on the 10th of August, in Unionville.

 During that appointment, he mentioned, “…IF enough PRP can be extracted that is.”
 And that kept repeating in my mind, which got me to thinking and wondering if there are foods that could help me to increase the platelets in my blood.